 Be wary of scam buyers on auction sites.
 Don’t send an item unless the buyer has paid for it.
 If you don’t opt for a courier delivery, make sure the item is sent by recorded or signed for delivery.

 check that your parcel is insured for the value you sold it for.
 If it goes missing in the post it means you shouldn’t lose out on the money.
 You can check with your local Post Office if you have any concerns.

 Make sure to message your buyer to let them know you’ve posted the jewellery and when they can expect it to arrive.

 Of course, if you are selling to Vintage Cash Cow, there’s nothing to do after you’ve sold your jewellery.
 Well, except to decide what you’ll spend your money on.
 You put your feet up, we do the rest 🙂

 We hope this exhaustive guide gets you the best possible price when you sell your silver jewellery.
 Make sure you bookmark this page so you can always find it.

 Speaking of money, if you want to just skip straight to getting cash for your silver jewellery sign up here.
 We’ll buy your silver jewellery no matter what condition it’s in.
 We even buy costume jewellery and silver plated jewellery.

 This is the first part in our new selling guide series.
-Sign up so you don’t miss our future guides.
+Sign up at the bottom of this page so you don’t miss our future guides.